vmware/powershell-module-for-vmware-cloud-foundation-reporting/README.md

 1. Start Windows PowerShell.

-2. Replace the values in the sample code with values for the instance of VMware Cloud Foundation to generate a health report for SDDC Manager instance and run the commands in the PowerShell console.
+2. Replace the values in the sample code with values for the instance of VMware Cloud Foundation to generate a password policy report for SDDC Manager instance and run the commands in the PowerShell console.

     ```powershell
     $sddcManagerFqdn = "sfo-vcf01.sfo.rainpole.io"